 - Register official company domains for email addresses

-- Set different levels of Organization Access for Teams
+- Set different levels of organization access levels for teams.

 - See who is accessing, copying and sharing Files

 - Track changes made to teams, projects and file permissions

 - Track changes made by organization admins